 - Liver Biopsy - A biopsy may be performed following blood tests and X-Rays if questions still exist about the nature and severity of your liver problem.
 During a biopsy, a small sample of tissue is removed from your liver using a thin needle.
 The tissue is prepared and stained in a laboratory for examination under a microscope.

 The first and most important step in treating toxic hepatitis is to identify and eliminate the substance that is causing the problem, such as medications, herbs or alcohol.
-In the case of alcohol-related liver damage, joining a treatment program such as Alcoholics Anonymous is highly recommended.
+In the case of alcohol-related liver damage, joining a program such as Alcoholics Anonymous and/or enrolling in a treatment/rehabilitation program is highly recommended and may be required.
 Alcoholism is a serious addiction and without the proper treatment and support networks, many people experience a relapse and return to alcohol.

 Urgent liver transplantation should be considered for patients with life-threatening liver damage caused by a medication, herb or nutritional supplement.
 Patients with end-stage cirrhosis from alcohol may be considered for transplantation.
 However, they are considered candidates for transplantation only if they have been completely abstinent from alcohol and in a treatment program for a minimum of six months.